Structure-Based Strategy for Targeting Dormant Malaria

 Technology Overview

-Malaria affects about 240 million people worldwide every year, killing hundreds of thousands.
-A major challenge to eradicating the disease is that the malaria-causing parasite Plasmodium vivax has a dormant, hypnozoite form.
+Malaria affects an estimated 280 million people worldwide every year.
+In 2023, the disease killed nearly 600,000 people according to the World Health Organization.
+A major challenge to eradicating the disease is eliminating the dormant (“hypnozoite”) form of the malaria-causing parasite Plasmodium vivax.
 Hypnozoites can persist in the liver for years, reactivating to a symptomatic, transmissible blood form.
-Current hypnozoite-targeting drugs (primaquine and tafenoquine) are contraindicated in pregnancy, children, and people with G6PD deficiency, which is common in areas with high malaria prevalence: 30% of people cannot take these drugs.
+Current hypnozoite-targeting drugs (primaquine and tafenoquine) are contraindicated during pregnancy, in children, and in people with G6PD deficiency, a hereditary genetic disorder that is common in areas with high malaria prevalence.
+Thus, 30% of people worldwide cannot take these medicines.

-Drs.
-Kaushansky and Staker, with respective expertise in malaria and structure-based drug design, are collaborating on a new class of antimalarial therapies — inhibitors of N-myristoyltransferase (NMT), an essential eukaryotic protein-modifying enzyme.
-Previous NMT inhibitors had effects on both the parasite and human enzymes, but the researchers have overcome this challenge.
+Infectious disease expert Alexis Kaushansky, PhD, and structural biologist Bart Staker, PhD, have respective expertise in malaria and structure-based drug design.
+They are collaborating on a new class of antimalarial therapies — inhibitors of N-myristoyltransferase (NMT), which is an essential eukaryotic protein-modifying enzyme.

-NMT inhibitors of the human enzyme are in clinical trials as anticancer therapies, suggesting the general safety of this class of compounds.
-The most promising antimalarial compound so far from the Kaushansky and Staker collaboration is 270-times more specific for the Plasmodium NMT than the human NMT.
+The research team identified drug candidates with powerful dose-dependent effects of 90% or higher inhibition of liver-stage and blood-stage parasitic growth but with minimal cytotoxicity to human hepatocytes.
+NMT inhibitors of the human enzyme have been investigated in clinical trials as anticancer therapies, suggesting the general safety of this class of compounds.
+The most promising antimalarial compound so far from the Kaushansky and Staker collaboration is 270-times more specific for the Plasmodium NMT than for the human NMT.
 These findings suggest that Plasmodium-specific inhibitors will be effective and safe in humans.

 Drs.
-Kaushansky and Staker are seeking partnerships to further advance their next-generation antimalarial drugs.
-They have knowledge about the lead compounds and ways to increase their effectiveness and specificity.
-They have expertise in compound modification, structural analysis of compounds complexed with targets, and assays for measuring effects on enzymes of all Plasmodium forms and stages.
-For future testing and optimization, they have the expertise and facilities to use mouse models to quantitatively determine in vivo effects, including on malaria symptoms and dormant phase reactivation.
+Kaushansky and Staker seek partnerships to further advance their next-generation antimalarial drugs.
+They have expertise in compound modification, structural analysis of compounds complexed with targets, and assays for quantifying interference with all Plasmodium forms.
+They have mouse models for investigating potential effectiveness against malaria symptoms and dormant phase reactivation in patients.

 Stage of Development